Corporate team strategizing with AI to align sales and marketing goals

 How Do You Use AI To Maximize Customer Feedback?
 Here’s How It’s Done.

-• Gather Your Data: Emails tracked in your CRM, notes provided on prospect profiles by salespeople, online reviews and social media chatter, calls and emails with customer support and customer success.
+• Gather Your Data: Emails tracked in your CRM, notes provided on prospect profiles, online reviews, social media chatter, calls and emails with customer support and customer success.

-• Why This is Different: Forget quarterly results reports.
-This method brings the latest customer feedback straight to both sales and marketing strategy meetings for discussion and implementation.
+• Why This is Different: Forget operating off of last quarter’s results report.
+This use case drops the latest and greatest customer feedback straight into sales and marketing strategy meetings for discussion and integration into imminent future plans.

-• Possible Pitfalls: All the insights this method provides are only of value if they are actually paid attention to.
+• Possible Pitfalls: All the insights this use case provides are only of value if they are paid attention to and championed by sales and marketing leaders.

-• The Hidden BonusUsing AI to make the most of customer feedback draws a hard line between companies that value customer feedback and companies that assume they know what’s best without listening to the very people to whom they are selling.
+• The Hidden BonusUsing AI to make the most of customer feedback draws a hard line between companies that genuinely value what customers say and those that assume they already know what matters most.

 Using Artificial Intelligence In Sales and Marketing Means Rethinking How You Use Data